ethereum-optimism/specs/specs/protocol/stage-1.md

 achieve Stage 1.

 1. **The L1 ProxyAdmin Owner Safe:** This Safe acts as the Upgrade Controller.
-Accordingly, it is authorized to call the following safety-critical functions:
+Accordingly, it is authorized to call the following functions:
       - All `ProxyAdmin` `onlyOwner` functions.
       - All `DisputeGameFactory` `onlyOwner` functions.
       - All `DelayedWETH` `onlyOwners` functions.